Hamicch/hamicch/README.md

 <br>

-> ## Watchout for my article on how I made my ReadMe
+> ## I will be releasing an article on how I made my readme, watchout!